nfrechette/acl-ue4-plugin/Docs/README.md

 ![Skeleton Compression Settings](Images/CompressionSettings_Custom_Clip.png)

 The ACL optimization algorithm will attempt to aggressively remove everything it can until the error exceeds a specified *Error Threshold*.
 For this reason, the threshold is very important and it should be very conservative.
-A default value of **0.01cm** is appropriate for cinematographic quality and most likely does not require any particular tuning.
+A default value of **0.01cm** is appropriate for cinematographic quality and most likely does not require any tuning.
 The error threshold works in conjunction with the virtual vertex distance since the error is measured on the virtual vertices.

 This plugin supports three rotation formats: *Quat Full Bit Rate, Quat Drop W Full Bit Rate, and Quat Drop W Variable Bit rate (default)*.
 The variable bit rate is almost always the best choice which is why it is the default.
 The other two options are used by the safety fallback and for debugging purposes.